galicians/jobPostingApp/README.md

 Deploying node apps into heroku
 Using MongoDb to add persistance to our app
-How to get Heroku to work with mongo db using mongolabs
+How to get Heroku to work with mongo db using mongolabs Using a seed method to populate the db when it is empty

 To take a look at the project, please visit the URL: